Discover folk - the CRM for people-powered businesses

 Key features

-• Marketing Hub: Includes email marketing, ad tracking, landing pages, and lead generation tools to attract and convert leads.
+- Marketing Hub: Includes email marketing, ad tracking, landing pages, and lead generation tools to attract and convert leads across your team.

-• Sales Hub: Provides deal tracking, pipeline management, sales automation, and reporting, crucial for managing client engagements and follow-ups.
+- Sales Hub: Provides deal tracking, pipeline management, sales automation, and reporting for managing client engagements across multiple coaches.

-• Service Hub: Offers customer service tools like ticketing, live chat, and knowledge bases, ensuring top-notch client support.
+- Service Hub: Offers customer service tools like ticketing, live chat, and knowledge bases for comprehensive client support.

-• Operations Hub: Syncs and automates business processes across different systems, streamlining administrative tasks.
+- Operations Hub: Syncs and automates business processes across different systems, though can be complex for mid-sized teams.

 Pros

-• User-friendly interface: Intuitive and easy-to-use, making it accessible for executive coaches with varying tech skills.
+- User-friendly interface: Intuitive design accessible for coaching teams with varying tech skills.

-• Comprehensive free plan: Offers essential CRM features, ideal for small coaching businesses and startups.
+- Comprehensive free plan: Offers essential CRM features, though limited for teams of 20-50 users.

 Cons